iamAditya-DS/AQI-Prediction/README.md

 - Train the machine learning models (`classifier_pipeline.pkl`, `regressor_pipeline.pkl`)
 - Provide default values for predictions when no custom dataset is uploaded

+Due to GitHub’s file size limits, the dataset is **not included in this repository**.
+If needed, you can use any AQI dataset with the following columns:

 ### Columns in the dataset:
 - `Country`
 - `City`